- Apr 9, 2019

 Picking out your royalty free music shouldn't be placed on the backburner, but rather be selected during the very initial stages of shooting or before shooting even takes place.

-When you're using Soundstripe, you'll have access to a huge library of royalty free music, categorized by genre and search filters.
+When you're using Soundstripe, you'll have access to a huge library of royalty free music, video, and SFX categorized by genre and search filters.
 This makes it easy to pick out the perfect tracks to accompany your videos and — with the help of a content calendar — do it ahead of time.

 If you find that you spend a lot of time picking out your royalty free music, we recommend you dedicate a day every month to sitting down, reviewing your content calendar, and pulling promising tracks for the videos ahead of time.